 - Other private organizations offering assistance to students

-From time to time, the AC may transfer limited personal data to student agents outside the European Economic Area, to support applicant students.
+From time to time, the AC may transfer limited personal data to student agents outside the European Union, to support applicant students.
 Where this does occur, the AC will adhere to the requirements of the General Data Protection Regulation and ensure that all reasonable and practicable measures will be taken to ensure that the agent will comply with the data protection level in Europe in accordance with the GDPR.

 Any transfers to parties located outside the European Union will be in line with the legal and regulatory provisions of the GDPR and applicable local legislation as amended from time to time.